ericmanlol/many-dots/README.md

 # many-dots

 So, I started using linux & vim again as mains so need to get some configs up
+  - don't you run linux at work everyday?
+    - different when you do it for yourself vs. other people's expectations
+      - unique nuance of character

 I don't have a set plan, instead opting for the organic|scenic route #soulsurfing